Publications

 Machine learning techniques for model-independent searches in dijet final states

-We present the performance of Machine Learning-based anomaly detection techniques for extracting potential new physics phenomena in a model-agnostic way with the CMS Experiment at the Large Hadron Collider.
-We introduce five distinct outlier detection or density estimation techniques, namely CWoLa, Tag N'Train, CATHODE, QUAK, and QR-VAE, tailored for the identification of anomalous jets originating from the decay of unknown heavy particles.
-We demonstrate the utility of these diverse approaches in enhancing the sensitivity to a wide variety of potential signals and assess their comparative performance in simulation.
+We present the performance of machine learning-based anomaly detection techniques for extracting potential new physics phenomena in a model-agnostic way with the CMS experiment at the LHC.
+We introduce five distinct outlier detection or density estimation techniques — CWoLa, Tag N'Train, CATHODE, QUAK, and QR-VAE — tailored for the identification of anomalous jets originating from the decay of unknown heavy particles.
+We demonstrate the utility of these approaches in enhancing the sensitivity to a wide variety of potential signals and assess their comparative performance in simulation.